NEW STUDENT ORIENTATION

 During the academic year, the College hosts special academic events that bring music, theater, dance, and major speakers to campus.
 Students can attend free of charge.

-During the second semester, the Concert Choir (accompanied by the Chamber Choir) tours a regional part of the eastern United States.
+During the spring semester, the Concert Choir (accompanied by the Chamber Choir) tours a regional part of the eastern United States.
 Recent tours have taken the choir to Pennsylvania, New Jersey, Maryland, New York, Washington, D.C., Virginia, South Carolina, Georgia, and Delaware.
 The choir presents its final concert at the College.